poornimagodavarthy/BrainTumor-Detection/README.md

    - Mount your drive by running the code block

 6. **To view Grad-Cam**
-   - load the model path and run code block for grad-cam integration
+   - Load the model path and run code block for grad-cam integration
+7. **Running GPT-2**
+   - Please be sure to obtain a secret access key from Hugging Face Transformers and include in your notebook to access GPT-2

 ## Running on Local Machine
 Prerequisites: